hgroman/Live-ScoredSkies/_learning/orchestration_scoring_courses.md

 *Last updated: 2025-04-29*

-This document serves as an index and repository for notes, templates, and key takeaways from various online courses related to orchestration, film scoring, and music production relevant to the Sky project.
+This document serves as an index and repository for notes, templates, and key takeaways from various online courses related to orchestration, film scoring, and music production relevant to the Live-Scored Skies project.

 ---